Keep up with essential planning news and commentary, delivered to your inbox every Monday and Thursday.

 In addition, UEP offers certificate programs for students at various stages of their careers:

-- Three flexible certificates programs to enable working adults to enhance existing careers, move into new professional work, or prepare for a graduate degree program:
+- Two flexible certificates programs to enable working adults to enhance existing careers, move into new professional work, or prepare for a graduate degree program:

 - Management of Community Organizations

 - Community Environmental Studies

 UEP has strong partnerships and dual degree programs with other Tufts departments and schools (including Economics, Engineering, Fletcher, and the Friedman School of Nutrition), as well as with the Boston College Law School and School of Management.